ahmed-abualsaud/aeva-cab/schema/partnerUser.md

 - **partnerUserLogin:** Log in using the traditional sign in form.
 - **partnerUserSocialLogin:** Log in using social network.
 - **partnerUserPhoneVerification:** Verify user phone number through SMS verification code.
+- **confirmPartnerTripUser:** Subscribe for a trip using the previously sent subscription code.

 ### Queries